murrayl9797/murrayl9797/README.md

 ### Hi there 👋

-- Software Engineer @ Butterfly Network
+Here's a bit about me:

-- Tech interests include scalability 📈, infrastructure 🏗️ , and working with data 📊
+- Interested in scalability 📈, infrastructure 🏗️ , and working with data 📊
 - 🍎 Located in NYC
 - ⚽ Soccer Fanatic
 - 🎓 Wesleyan University